Housing Selection & Requirements

 23 years of age or older

 For this exemption, a student must be 23 years of age or older by the first day of classes of the Academic Year.
-A birth certificate and the Housing Exemption Application found in the Housing Application must be submitted by the deadline.
+A birth certificate and the Housing Exemption Application found in the Housing Portal must be submitted by the deadline.

 Fifth Year Senior